Created before Nov 2016

 Share this page:

-Wells Fargo is one of the big banks in the United States, located in San Fransisco.
-In october 2008, Wells Fargo acquired the troubled bank Wachovia, at that moment the sixth biggest bank in the US.
-With the take-over of Wachovia, Wells Fargo became an even larger player at the American financial market.
+Wells Fargo is the third-largest bank in the United States by total assets, and the second-largest by market capitalisation, according to 2017 figures.
+It is headquartered in San Fransisco.
+In October 2008, Wells Fargo acquired the troubled bank Wachovia, then the sixth biggest bank in the US.

 420 Montgomery Street